aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/README.md

 ![alt text](https://github.com/aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/blob/master/Classifications.png)

-The following images were classified incorrectly:
+The following are some of the images that were classified correctly:

 ![alt text](https://github.com/aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/blob/master/Misclassifications_VGG.png)